-The Target ROAS (return on ad spend) bid strategy lets Google Ads fully automate and manage your bids in any Shopping campaign.
+The Target ROAS (return on ad spend) bid strategy uses Google Ads' AI to manage your bids in any Shopping campaign.

-Using Google Ads Smart Bidding, this bid strategy analyzes and intelligently predicts the value of a potential conversion every time a user searches for products you’re advertising.
-Then, it automatically adjusts your bids for these searches to maximize your return on them.
+Using Google Ads Smart Bidding, this bid strategy analyzes and uses AI to predict the value of a potential conversion every time a user searches for products you’re advertising.
+Then, it adjusts your bids for these searches to maximize your return on them.

 In practice, this means that if it determines that a user search is likely to generate a conversion with high value, Target ROAS will bid high on that search.
 If it determines that the search isn’t likely to generate a high-value conversion, it’ll bid low.